saiadupa/text-to-hand-writing/README.md

 # Text to Handwriting Flask Application

-This is a simple Flask web application that converts text input into a series of corresponding handwritten images.
-Each character in the input text is mapped to a specific handwritten image file.
+This is a web application that converts text input into a series of corresponding handwritten images.
+Each character in the input text is mapped to a specific handwritten image file, making it look like handwritten text.
+This can be customized with your own handwriting.

 ## Features